TheSongOfEnderion/josee/Chapters/Chapter 13 - Spoils.md

 "My family is powerful!", she replied, "You would gain favor from us if you let me go home"

 "...
 Ho?", Josee's interest was pique.

+"And who is this family?", Josee scrutinized her eyes.

+Judging on her brown features, silky long dark hair, snd skin so smooth that it had no blemishes, she can only assume she must be a noble.

+"I came from the Borr Tribe, the Melborr Clan to be precise"

+"...
+Hooh...", Josee raised one eyebrow.

+"...
+Oh shit", she bit her thumb and she started tapping her right foot.
+Seeing her like this, Schulga raised his eyebrows.

+'Something annoying again?', Schulga wondered.

+'...
+Fuck.
+Of fucking course, why didn't I realize?', Josee bit her thumb again.

+'...
+One of the conflict of the story, if you can even call it a story, is that a princess of a South East Country was found dead in the Kingdom of Brytoria.
+This led to a war of infiltration culminating in the shattering of the row bridge that connected both continents'

+'...
+If that bridge shatters, the only direct access to that continent disappears and with that disappearance means lack of Oil'

+"...
+Fuck", Josee cussed causing the brown skinned woman to flinch, "Woman, you should have said so from the start.
+Alright Schulga, call your best men and protect her at all cost do you understand?"

+Josee glared at Schulga.

+"...
+I don't care if they die, not one scratch on this woman do you understand?"

+"I understand mi'lady", Schulga just lightly bowed without much questions.
+At this point, he figured it was much easier to obey and ask later than hounding her.

+"...
+Hey you, you're Uria right?", Josee sighed.

+''Hmm?
+Yes.
+I am Uris Melborr", take aback, she akwardly smiled, "how did you know who I was?"

+"...
+I doesn't matter", Josee rolled her eyes, "the only thing that matters is that I'am returning you wherever you came from.
+Safely.
+In exchange, I need exclusive rights tocbuy Oil from your country at a discounted rate"

+After hearing her words, Uria heaved a sigh of relief.
+The panick in her face disappeared only to be replaced by the cold and methodical look of a tested negotiator.

+"Done.
+Let us discuss the discount rate and terms"

+"...
+Later on my ship", Jose yawned before going back to the ship.

+As for the rest of the men, they all hurriedly took the gold the treasures and chest, loading them to the ship, with great tension.

+◇ ◇ ◇ ◇ ◇

+Vishka had lived a long hard life.

+From the moment she joined the thieves guild and to becoming an information broker and to losing her husband, life has been nothing but a series of suffering to her.

+But still she endures.

+For what it's worth, she had lost faith in her ability to control her own fate.

+A being tugged away by the whims of fate.
+Whatever was meant has always been what is ought.

+It is what it is.

+And so in the last few years of her life, she wanted to live in peace.

+She had envisioned her end, that she would find a village by the sea and die in that place.
+It was quiet and humble, just like how she begun.
+This was all she needed.

+And so she set out in a voyage one last time to find this village.
+And when the pirates attacked the vessel she traveled with, she stayed calm and offered her sevices.
+Her visions had showed her that she had to stay with the pirates for a while until a child of gold would one day arrive.

+But no child of gold arrive.

+In fact the pirates she had envisioned that would live long were cruelly massacred right in front of her.

+A being whose fate she could not see.

+Once more in her life, she felt dread.
+Fear.
+A being she could not see the future off.
+There could only.be two meaning behind this.

+Either they are a godlike being that their gradient of existence is way above mortals, or they don't belong to this world, hence she cannot see their fate.

+◇ ◇ ◇ ◇ ◇

+Po